cityofaustin/Residential-Permitting/_projects/deck/inspect.md

 #### What if I don't pass my final inspection?

-Your inspector will let you know why you did not pass.
+The inspector will let you know why you did not pass.
 You may not have passed your inspection because:

 * You didn't do everything you needed to do in order to pass, like following the reviewer's comments,
 * Or you did something that was not included in the plans.